20 things to do in New York City for under $20

 Take the free ferry to Governors Island…

-On weekends during the summer months, take a free ferry ride to Governors Island and explore a slice of New York history.
+On weekends during the summer months, take a ferry ride ($4.50) to Governors Island and explore a slice of New York history.

 Colonial administrations from the Dutch onwards left their mark on the island, which was later used by the US military and coast guard.
 The city isn’t quite sure what to do with the resulting array of grand houses and forts, but this is currently one of the most charming relics left in the city.

-Twice a year, the jazz age lawn party ($15) brings back the world of Jay Gatsby and friends.
-On other weekends, you can spend your $15 on a bike for two hours.
+On weekdays, you can also rent cruiser bikes for free for one hour between 9am to 12pm.
 Throw in art installations, mini-golf and an after-dark cocktail bar and you have a great place to spend a cheap summer’s afternoon.

 The Governors Island ferry departs from the Battery Maritime Building located at 10 South Street, next to the Staten Island Ferry in Lower Manhattan.